amit717628/Total-Fun-Prime/README.md

 1. Deleted Automatically

-The following data is deleted automatically when you remove Moosic from you server or stop using the bot.
+The following data is deleted automatically when you remove FOXY from you server or stop using the bot.

 - Discord Server IDs
 - Discord Channel IDs